 Ground Penetrating Radar

-Ground penetrating radar is the most advanced method of locating subsurface utility lines, and it requires special training and equipment.
-Like electromagnetic locating, it makes use of high-frequency pulses which penetrate deep into the soil.
+Ground-penetrating radar is the most advanced method of locating subsurface utility lines, and it requires special training and equipment.
+Like electromagnetic locating, it makes use of high-frequency pulses that penetrate deep into the soil.

 It is accurate and suitable for detecting buried sewer covers, cables, pipes, tanks, and other objects which don’t show up using other methods.